 14 Nov 2021, last revised 21 Apr 2024

-The Polk directory listed Louis Wolfsky, but strangely, not the name of his bottling works, nor the Hancock Pop Co.
+The Polk directory listed Louis Wolfsky by name, but not the name of his bottling works nor the Hancock Pop Co.
 The bottle book, Old Copper Country Bottles, cataloged two bottles embossed with HANCOCK POP CO. and one bottle embossed with LOUIS WOLFSKY.
-Since its publication, a Hancock Pop Co. bottle (#s13) was discovered with initials, L. W., linking the company name to Louis Wolfsky as proprietor.
+Since its publication, a Hancock Pop Co. bottle (#s13) was discovered with initials L. W., linking the company name to Louis Wolfsky as proprietor.

 Louis Wolfsky was born on 05 Aug 1866 in Russia (1), and immigrated to the U.S. in 1880 (2).
 In Nov 1899, Haefer's new store room was about ready for occupancy by "L. Wolfsky" (17).
 In Mar 1900, Louis Wolfsky went on a purchasing trip to Chicago (18) presumably for his new store.
 The 1901 directory then listed Louis Wolfsky as manager of Dora Oshinsky's fruit and cigar store at 106 Quincy St., while his residence was at 805 Franklin St. (3).
 Due to the re-numbering of Quincy St., the business address was not shown until the 1907 Sanborn map, but by then, the building was rebuilt and it was no longer a fruit store.
 The 1900 Sanborn map labeled the location as a fruit and candy store.
 It was located on the south side of Quincy St. between Tezcuco St. and Reservation St.